 Working With Smiths CPES, Clear Penetrating Epoxy Sealer

-The two parts of Smiths CPES are supplied in separate tins, and the materials are mixed 1 part to 1 part by volume prior to use.
+Smiths CPES comes in two tins labelled A and B. Mix the two parts 1 part to 1 part by volume prior to use.
 I find the easiest way is to take a parallel sided jam jar, decide how much you wish to mix, and make marks to suit, say at 4 and 8cm up from the base on the jar.
 Pour to the marks, and shake gently.
 Should you wish to mix Smiths CPES by weight the ratio is 98 parts of A to 100 parts of B. Smiths Clear Penetrating Epoxy Sealer is very forgiving of minor mix errors and the only real penalty will be more of one can left than the other when you have finished the job.

 If you like video’s, there is a short one on this page showing the mixing procedure outlined above.